 ED 494/594 Final Clinical Experience Seminar – Field-Based Assignment

 Teacher candidates analyze issues and hear from speakers from the field of education to enhance the final stages of pre-service training.
-Teacher candidates design, implement and report on a Teacher Work Sample constructed from experiences at the Final Clinical Experience school site.
+Teacher candidates design, implement and report on the Missouri Pre-service Teacher Assessment (MoPTA) constructed from experiences at the Final Clinical Experience school site.